Maux/fake-logos/README.md

 # fake-logos
-fake logos in svg for web projects dev
+fake logos in svg for web projects developments